Published in Criminal Law by Chris Eskew on May 22, 2017.

 Never Waive Your Rights – Contact a Criminal Defense Attorney Instead

 Even if you are not officially charged, you always have the right to an attorney.
 If police are asking you questions and have not placed you into custody, you can deny the request to answer and wait until you have spoken to an attorney.

-To protect your rights, contact Eskew Law at 317-974-0177 immediately when you realize you are the suspect of an investigation.
+To protect your rights, call Eskew Law immediately when you realize you are the suspect of an investigation.
 You can also contact us online, and an attorney will be in touch quickly.